danielang2020/danielang2020.github.io/documents/loma_flmi/terms.md

 18. Endowment: An endowment policy is a life insurance contract designed to pay a lump sum after a specific term ( on its maturity) or on death.

+19. Loading: In some cases, an insurer may impose an extra charge to a standard premium to reflect any additional risk assumed.
+This is referred to as a 'loading'.